Moths of North Carolina

 Field Guide Descriptions: Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Clemens (1860)Technical Description, Immature Stages: Nieukerken et al. (2012)

 Adult Markings: In this species, the head is golden and the antenna purplish brown.
 The forewing varies from brownish-black to purplish-black and has a complete silvery white to light golden fascia at about one-fourth the wing length.
 The only other marks are a matched pair of triangular-shaped, costal and dorsal spots of similar color at about three-fifths.
 Males in most populations have conspicuous yellow or brown androconial scales on the underside of the forewing (Nieukerken et al., 2012).
-Antispila isabella (sensu lato and including A. cf isabella and A. vitis2) is a relatively large species that does not have an apical spot, as seen is many related species.
+Antispila isabella (sensu lato and including A. cf isabella and A. vitis2) is a relatively large species that does not have an apical spot as seen is many related species.

-Wingspan: 5.5 mm (estimate from a specimen in Nieukerken et al., 2012)
+Wingspan: 5.5 mm (estimate from a specimen in Nieukerken et al., 2012).

 Immatures and Development: The larvae mine the leaves of grapes and the mines are much larger, and also have much larger cut-outs, than other grape miners.
 The mines of the two genetic groups that were distinguished by Nieukerken et al. (2012) have different characteristics.
 The eggs of both types are typically deposited singly near a vein and lack a linear portion.
 The larva of the first type produces a large blotch mine, with a roundish patch of reddish frass near the beginning.
 The mine often has dispersed black frass throughout, and the cut-out is large (5.0 mm long).
-The mines of the second type (A. vitis2) produce relatively compact blotches, with frass concentrated in a mushroom shape or a reversed triangular shape near the beginning of the mine.
+The mines of the second type (A. vitis2) are relatively compact blotches, with the frass concentrated in a mushroom shape or a reversed triangular shape near the beginning of the mine.
 The cut-out is also large (4.8 mm).
 The last instars cut out an oval hole and construct a pupal case.
 The larvae in most local populations appear to be either univoltine or bivoltine.
 Larvae that feed in late summer typically overwintering in pupal cases on the ground and the adults emerging the following spring or early summer.
 One larva that Tracy Feldman collected in North Carolina in late July emerged as an adult about a month later, which suggests that populations in the Coastal Plain and eastern Piedmont may be bivoltine.
 It is uncertain if mountain populations produce a second brood.

 Larvae ID Requirements: Identifiable from good quality photos, especially where associated with known host plants.